Venezuelan equine encephalitis virus: Epidemiology

 In the Americas, there have been 21 reported outbreaks of Venezuelan equine encephalitis virus.
 Outbreaks occurred in Central American and South American countries.
 This virus was isolated in 1938, and outbreaks have been reported in many different countries since then.
 Mexico, Colombia, Venezuela, and the United States are just some of the countries that have reported outbreaks.
 Outbreaks of VEE generally occur after periods of heavy precipitation that cause mosquito populations to thrive.

 Between December 1992 and January 1993, the Venezuelan state of Trujillo experienced an outbreak of this virus.
 Overall, 28 cases of the disease were reported along with 12 deaths.

 June 1993 saw a bigger outbreak in the Venezuelan state of Zulia, as 55 humans died as well as 66 equine deaths.

 A much larger outbreak in Venezuela and Colombia occurred in 1995.
-On May 23, 1995, equine encephalitis-like cases were reported in the northwest portion of the country.
+On 23 May 1995, equine encephalitis-like cases were reported in the northwest portion of Venezuela.
 Eventually, the outbreak spread more towards the north as well as to the south.
-The outbreak caused about 11,390 febrile cases in humans as well as 16 deaths.
+From the start of the outbreak to 31 October, about 11,390 febrile cases in humans as well as 16 deaths were reported.
 About 500 equine cases were reported with 475 deaths.
+In Colombia, 14,156 human cases and 26 deaths were reported.

 An outbreak of this disease occurred in Colombia in September 1995.
 This outbreak resulted in 14,156 human cases that were attributable to Venezuelan equine encephalitis virus with 26 human deaths.
 A possible explanation for the serious outbreaks was the particularly heavy rain that had fallen.
 This could have caused increased numbers of mosquitoes that could serve as vectors for the disease.
 A more likely explanation is that deforestation caused a change in mosquito species.
 Culex taenopius mosquitos, which prefer rodents, were replaced by Aedes taeniorhynchus mosquitoes, which are more likely to bite humans and large equines.

 Though the majority of VEE outbreaks occur in Central and South America, the virus has potential to outbreak again in the United States.
 It has been shown the invasive mosquito species Aedes albopictus is a viable carrier of VEE virus.